scala/scala3/docs/blog/_posts/2017-09-07-third-dotty-milestone-release.md

 If you’re not familiar with Dotty, it's a platform to try out new language concepts and compiler technologies for Scala.
 The focus is mainly on simplification.
-We remove extraneous syntax (e.g. no XML literals), and try to boil down Scala’s types into a smaller set of more fundamental constructors.
-The theory behind these constructors is researched in [DOT](https://infoscience.epfl.ch/record/215280), a calculus for dependent object types.
+We remove extraneous syntax (e.g. no XML literals), and try to boil down Scala’s types into a smaller set of more fundamental constructs.
+The theory behind these constructs is researched in [DOT](https://infoscience.epfl.ch/record/215280), a calculus for dependent object types.
 You can learn more about Dotty on our [website](http://dotty.epfl.ch).